 Why: Wine tastings are fun and romantic, even if you don’t know your syrah from your chardonnay – and there are more than 40 wineries in New Jersey, with a varietal for every taste (and budget).
-Aside from tastings, each winery offers its own experience: The Four Sisters Winery in Belvidere holds regular murder mystery dinners, while Hopewell Valley Vineyards in Pennington offers monthly farm-to-table dinners.
-If you’re really ambitious, you can plan out multiple events in one day.
+Id addition to tastings, each winery offers its own experience: The Four Sisters Winery in Belvidere holds regular murder mystery dinners, while Hopewell Valley Vineyards in Pennington offers monthly farm-to-table dinners.
+Moreover, if you’re really ambitious, you can plan out multiple events in one day.
 (Just drive carefully.)
 For updates on wine happenings, visit the Garden State Wine Growers Association.

 For the Art Lover

 The Gift: Museum membership